What to Pack

 2.

-Wear something over your long underwear that will be warm, comfortable, and durable.
-Make sure pants are loose-fitting to accommodate the extra layer underneath.
+Wear something over your long underwear that will be warm, comfortable and durable.
+Make sure pants are loose fitting to accommodate the extra layer underneath.
 Fleece is tough to beat.
 It is very warm, comfortable, and it wicks away moisture.
 If you don’t have fleece pants, jeans work fine.
-Alaska fishing can be a bit messy, so don’t wear your best slacks!
+Fishing can be a bit messy, so don’t wear your best slacks!

-For your upper half, pack plenty of warm shirts, hooded sweatshirts, lined flannels, fleece pull-overs, etc…A warm, long-sleeve shirt and a warm, hooded sweatshirt are a definite priority for your Alaska packing list.
+For your upper half, pack plenty of warm shirts, hooded sweatshirts, lined flannels, fleece pull-overs, etc…A warm, long-sleeve shirt and a warm, hooded sweatshirt is a good combination.

-3.A warm jacket is a must for your Alaska packing list.
-A lined parka is recommended, like a hunting or ski jacket, preferably water-resistant.
+3.A warm jacket is a must.
+A lined parka is recommended, like a hunting or ski jacket, preferably water resistant.
 This may not be necessary on many days, but when you do need it, you’ll be very happy to have it.

 4.RAIN GEAR!
 Unlike other portions of the country where summer and sun go hand-in-hand, Alaska is different.
 In fact, there’s more likely to be clouds and rain than sunshine.
 They say if you don’t like the current weather in Alaska, wait ten minutes.
-This means rain gear is always a must for any Alaska packing list and a good, well-fitting pair of tops and bottoms will keep you dry and warm for the duration of your Alaska fishing trip.
+This means rain gear is always a must and a good, well fitting pair of tops and bottoms will keep you dry and warm for the duration of your trip.
 Some prefer to wear their rain gear, raining or not, just to break the wind and protect their clothing.

 6. Other useful items to pack are mosquito repellent (and/or bug net) and sunscreen.